Below are questions we're asked regularly. Feel free to look through them and if we haven't answered yours, ask us here.

 - Products that require significant investment or long runways before going to market

-We rarely invest off a cocktail napkin unless we've worked with the founder already, but we prefer to be the first institutional money in the door.
-We want to see a product and some early metrics pointing in the right direction.
+We rarely invest off a cocktail napkin unless we’ve worked with the founder already, but we are very comfortable being the first institutional money in the business.

-How do you work with your companies post-investment?
+How do we work with our companies post-investment?

 We facilitate introductions to our community of fellow entrepreneurs, accelerators, and co-investors to help solve problems, connect with customers, and ultimately, raise the next round of capital.